-A lifetime ago, when I was 19 and starting to work my way up the corporate ladder, my boss gave me some valuable advice as I was reaching for the next rung far overhead: “Don’t ask a man who earns $20,000 a year how to make $100k.”
+A lifetime ago, when I was nineteen and starting to work my way up the corporate ladder, my boss gave me some valuable advice as I was reaching for the next rung far overhead: “Don’t ask a man who earns $20,000 a year how to make $100,000.”

-Too often we emulate someone without realizing that we don’t actually want to be like them.
-We look up to the person with the high-paying job or the prestigious career or the material possessions for which we yearn, and we believe we want what they have, all the while not realizing how unhappy many of those people really are.
+Too often we emulate someone without realizing we don’t actually want to be like them.
+We look up to the person with the high-paying job, the prestigious career, or the material possessions for which we yearn, and we believe we want what they have—all the while not realizing how unhappy many of those people actually are.